thecoder08/thecoder08.github.io/bytes.md

 add eax, [b]
 mov [c], eax
 ```
-In this example, the `eax` register is used to hold the value of the first value, a, before it is added to b.
+In this example, the `eax` register is used to hold the value of the first number, a, before it is added to b.
 It then holds the value of a + b before it is written back to memory, in c.
 In many CPU architectures, it's only possible to perform one memory access per instruction*, So you have to use registers to hold data between instructions.

 This is the list of registers available in the x86 architecture: